austindriggs/mips-translatron-3000/README.md

 For some references and documentation, see the `docs` folder.

-Note that the "MIPSzy instruction summary" from section 3.9 incorrectly states that MULT starts with `000100`, but it is actually `000000`.
+Note that the "MIPSzy instruction summary" from section 3.9 incorrectly states that MULT starts with `000100`, but it is actually `000000`, as it is a register type (r-type) opcode.

 ## CONTACTS